February 27, 2025

 This article is authored by FairCall, an organization dedicated to improving the lives of youth sports assignors and officials through data and insights.
 Since this article covers assigning software, it's important to note FairCall is supported by Notch, one of the assigning platforms mentioned in this article.

-It goes without saying that scheduling and assigning is the core of any assigning platform.
+It goes without saying that scheduling officials to work games is at the core of an assigning platform.
 The software should handle complex scheduling scenarios, including direct assign (when the assignor manually assigns a specific official to a specific role) and self-assign (when an official requests a role that fits his/her schedule and experience).
-The software should allow officials to input their availability, making it easier to assign them to games they can cover.
-The system should automatically detect potential scheduling conflicts.
-Different assigning platforms have different workflows related to sports official scheduling, and assignors 'live' in this area the most, so it is important analyze this functionality carefully to make sure it suits your needs best.
+The software should allow officials to input their availability and automatically detect potential scheduling conflicts.
+Different assigning platforms have different workflows related to sports official scheduling, and assignors 'live' in this area the most, so it is important to analyze this functionality carefully to make sure it suits your needs.

-A straightforward, intuitive interface reduces the learning curve for both assignors and officials, and it avoids the need for extensive training sessions.
-Quality user interfaces are also often a sign that the underlying code base is organized and less error prone, and the system architecture is newer and more secure.
+A straight-forward, intuitive design reduces the learning curve for both assignors and officials and limits the chance of human error.
+Quality user interfaces are also a sign that the underlying code base is organized and less error prone, and the system architecture is more robust and secure.

 Some assignors invoice competitions for their own fees plus the officials' fees, and then process payment to each individual referee.
 Some assignors only invoice competitions for their own fees and provide reporting so the competitions can pay each official individually.
-And a new model is emerging where the platform itself is pre-funded by the competitions and the platform pays the officials.
+And a new model is emerging where the software platform itself is pre-funded and pays the officials directly, making the platform responsible for 1099 reporting for officials.
 Assignors who leverage this method experience a significant reduction in workload and officials are paid instantly after games.
 The choice of payment processing is important because it can represent a significant portion of an assignor's time commitment.
-And, 1099 reporting for officials is the responsibility of the entity making the payment to them.

-It's important to have a clear understanding of all costs involved in your use of an assigning platform, including any set-up fees, monthly subscriptions, processing fees, user fees, per-game fee and/or per-assignment fees.
-Each assigning platform has a different fee model, partly driven by their underlying technology costs, so be sure to examine how your use case will impact your bottom line.
-For example, seasonal assignors who do not assign games for 1 or more seasons per year, should be careful signing up for monthly/annual subscriptions, or user fees.
-Likewise, larger assignors should be careful with per-game or per-assignment fees as they can really add up at scale.
+It's important to have a clear understanding of all costs involved in your use of an assigning platform, including any set-up fees, monthly subscriptions, processing fees, user fees, per-game fees, and payment transaction fees.
+Each assigning platform has a different fee model, partly driven by their underlying technology costs and revenue sources, so be sure to get pricing in writing.
+For example, larger assignors should be careful with per-game or per-use fees as they can add up at scale.
 Being able to "try before you buy" through a free trial or no-cost account set-up is important since each assignor's use case can be different.

 'Bonus Factors' that may be important to you...